Peute industrial and commercial area

-The Peute industrial and commercial site is a central component of the Port of Hamburg and offers excellent connections to waterways, the rail network and motorways thanks to its strategic location at the Elbe bridges.
+The Peute industrial and inudstrial area is an integral part of the Port of Hamburg that offers easy access to waterways, the rail network and motorways thanks to its strategic location at the Elbe bridges.
 This location is home to major companies such as Aurubis AG, which is improving its production capacities and environmental standards by investing heavily in sustainability projects.
 Peute is home to important logistics, food and industrial companies that benefit from its central location.
 Properties with high space efficiency and innovative infrastructure projects promote the sustainable development of this area.
-Valuable ecological natural areas complement the industrial environment, making the location a versatile and future-orientated hub.
+Valuable ecological natural areas can be found in close proximity to industrial settings, which adds to the unique, versatile appeal of this port location.

 Here you can view an interactive map of the most important industrial locations in Hamburg.